The First Jobs Of 13 Wall Street Titans

 Wall Street Career: Falcone began his career on the Street at Kidder Peabody in junk bonds.
 He's the founder of hedge fund Harbinger Capital.

 Last summer, he was charged with securities fraud by the SEC.
-He recently agreed to a settlement of a two-year ban as an adviser and to pay an $US18 million penalty.
+He recently agreed to a settlement of a two-year ban as an adviser and to pay an $18 million penalty.

 First Job: Tepper took a job at the University of Pittsburgh's fine arts library to help pay for school.

-'As a matter of fact ...
+'As a matter of fact, McDonald's.
 I tried to get a job at McDonald's.
 I couldn't get a job.
 They would not hire me.
 It was a problem to get a hairnet over the afro,' he said.

-Wall Street Career: Tepper runs $US12 billion distressed debt hedge fund Appaloosa Management.
-He has one of the best long-term track records and was the highest-paid hedge fund manager last year.
+Wall Street Career: Tepper runs $12 billion distressed debt hedge fund Appaloosa Management.
+He has one of the best long-term track records and was the highest paid hedge fund manager last year.

+First Job: In the mid-1950s, Weill tried selling New York City directory books, but apparently he spent more time playing arcade games instead.

+Wall Street Career: Weill scored his first gig on Wall Street working in the back office of a brokerage firm.
+During his career, he worked his way to the top of The Street becoming the CEO/Chairman of Citigroup.

 Wall Street Career: Buffett (a.k.a.
 'The Oracle of Omaha') is the chairman and CEO of Berkshire Hathaway and is widely considered one of the most successful investors.